Building on Faith: The Chapel Hill Home

 Partnering with Communities of Faith

 The Theology of the Hammer, developed by Habitat founder Millard Fuller, is the understanding that our Christian faith mandates we do more than just talk about faith; we must put faith and love into action.

 At Tacoma/Pierce County Habitat for Humanity, we call that action Building on Faith and celebrate this partnership with a season of building each year.
-We invite churches of all denominations to join us in practicing the Theology of the Hammer – by volunteering, pledging support, and/or participating in Wall of Hope.
+We invite churches of all denominations to join us by volunteering, pledging support, and/or participating in Wall of Hope.

 Wall of Hope

 The first wall raised in every Building on Faith home is the Wall of Hope.
 The Wall of Hope is long-standing Habitat for Humanity tradition that involves writing well wishes and blessings on the 2×6 studs that frame a home.
 Churches and organizations that contribute an annual gift $750 or more will receive a 2×6 wall of hope stud for members to write messages and/or prayers.
 Learn more about getting involved.